-With that in mind, you can now begin to find the holes in your bridge, which are allowing your customers to fall to their gruesome demise, or non-metaphorically, what’s causing prospects to leave your website and go to your competitors.
+With that in mind, you can now begin to find the holes in your bridge.
+These are allowing your customers to fall to their gruesome demise.
+Or non-metaphorically, what’s causing prospects to leave your website and go to your competitors.

-If your hosting provider is not in the same country as you, is frequently down, or you’re using a slow provider just to save a couple of quid over the year, then it’s fair to say Google won’t show you much love.
+If your hosting provider is not in the same country as you, is frequently down.
+Or if you’re using a slow provider just to save a couple of quid over the year, then it’s fair to say you won’t get much website traffic.

 Aside from good, local hosting (from us obviously), you need to ensure your website is optimised.